 We love this question!
 To get a taste of what we do, we invite you to join one of our public introductory taster workshops.
 These are a fantastic way to experience our approach to this work.
 You also get to experience our expert facilitators in real time to see how we engage in powerful exploration.
 You can register for a UK or a US time zone workshop by clicking below.

-We get this question a lot, and the truth is: if deep, complex and nuanced work to challenge inequities could really be achieved in a few short hours, we would absolutely do it!
+We get this question a lot, and the truth is: if deep, complex, and nuanced work to challenge inequities could be achieved in a few short hours, we would do it!

-Inequity persists because it has been as normalised as the very air we breathe, so developing the capacity to identify, analyse and diagnose the inequities that show up in our day to day within an organisational ecosystem requires a serious time commitment.
+Inequity persists because it has been as normalized as the air we breathe, so developing the capacity to identify, analyze and diagnose the inequities that show up in our day-to-day within an organizational ecosystem requires a serious time commitment.

-Of course, we understand that time is not on everyone’s side, so if DFI isn’t for you, we are always open to have a conversation about other ways we can bring our learning to you in a different way (though impact may not be entirely equal!).
+Of course, we understand that time is not on everyone’s side, so if DFI isn’t for you, we are always open to discussing other ways we can bring our learning to you in a different way (though impact may not be entirely equal!).

-If you are interested in DFI, but still on the fence about bringing this to your organisation or need buy-in from key stakeholders, why don’t you buy a seat at one of our open DFIs?
-This will give you a more cost-effective first-hand understanding on why the time commitment is necessary in making this programme so impactful.
-Feel free to email us at firstname.lastname@example.org for more information on when our next open DFI course will take place or follow our eventbrite or join our newsletter to stay informed.
+If you are interested in DFI, but still on the fence about bringing this to your organization or need buy-in from key stakeholders, why don’t you buy a seat at one of our open DFIs?
+This will give you a more cost-effective first-hand understanding of why the time commitment is necessary to make this program impactful.
+Feel free to email us at email@example.com for more information on when our next open DFI course will take place or follow our eventbrite or join our newsletter to stay informed.